srilayaenter/SrilayaEnterprises/ADMIN_UPDATES.md

 # Admin Dashboard Updates - Change Log

 ## Overview
-Three major improvements have been implemented to enhance the admin dashboard functionality based on user feedback.
+Four major improvements have been implemented to enhance the admin dashboard functionality based on user feedback.

 ---